yogendrabaskota/CDC-Apis/README.md

 # Nepal CDC Textbooks API

 This is a simple backend API built with **Node.js**, **Express**, and **TypeScript** to serve official Nepal CDC (Curriculum Development Centre) textbook PDF links for Classes 1 to 10.
-It provides endpoints to get textbook URLs and redirect directly to the PDFs.
+It provides endpoints to get textbook URLs and redirect directly to the Textbook's PDFs.

 ---